An Indispensable Piece For The Autodidact; A Vital Component To Education For Individuals Of All Ages

 – Thomas Huxley

-Logic allows for individuals to streamline their thought process – to think in sequential order.
-Logic can help individuals read more thoroughly, process information more clearly and effectively, express information in a more in-depth and incisive [the same] fashion, and features myriad other benefits.
+Likewise, Logic allows for individuals to streamline their thought process – to think in sequential order, thus accomplishing more in the most efficient way that is logically sound.
+Further, Logic can help individuals read more thoroughly, process information more clearly and effectively, express information in a more in-depth and incisive fashion, and features myriad other tangential benefits as well.
+There are no limits to how much Logic can help in, for there are no limits to learning.

-And given the unfortunate circumstance that Logic has been all but removed from most curricula in modern Academia, the benefits of logic are not being passed on to individuals.
+And given the unfortunate circumstance that Logic has been all but removed from most curricula in modern Academia, the benefits of Logic are not being experienced by nigh anyone in modern culture.
 This means that individuals must be proactive in their ventures to not only study and learn Logic, but seek to master it as it was once taught in schooling if they are to implement this knowledge and skillset into their repertoire.

-One of the greatest strengths of Socratic Logic is that it showcases a very in-depth approach into learning logic, but better yet, in an easy-to-digest manner.
-Another strength of this book is that the lessons woven within its pages are not only thorough enough, but clearly divided in very user-friendly chapters that are not only flexible, but follow common sense.
+One of the greatest strengths of Socratic Logic is that it showcases a very in-depth approach into learning Logic, but better yet, in an easy-to-digest and wholly accessible manner.
+Another strength of this book is that the lessons woven within its pages are not only thorough enough, but clearly divided in very user-friendly chapters that are not only flexible, but follow common sense and build upon themselves.

 Describing the book as ‘user-friendly’ or ‘accessible’ might be a misnomer, but when juxtaposed to The Organon by Aristotle, which is a vastly more complex and demanding read, this book is a ‘walk in the park’.
-This ease of accessibility is one of its countless virtues.
+This ease of accessibility is one of its countless benefits of this book.

-Kreeft makes it a point to give individuals all the tools they might need to comprehend traditional logic.
-The book is sprinkled generously with many real world examples, historical circumstances, significant quotes and instructive issues that allow for a latitude of learning that is robust, and yet significant.
+Kreeft makes it a point to give individuals many of the mental tools they might need to comprehend traditional Logic as it was once taught within schooling in the past.
+The book is sprinkled generously with many real world examples, historical incidents, significant quotes and instructive issues that allow for a latitude of learning that is robust, and yet significant.
 Moreover, this book is quite practical in its application once the concepts are mastered and implemented into one’s repertoire.

-The book also features a differentiation where one can find the basic sections (B) and the philosophical sections (P) marked in the table of contents.
+The book also features a differentiation between the basic sections (B) and the philosophical sections (P) which are marked in the table of contents.
 This helps the reader immensely in focusing on whatever specific area the reader might want to hone their skills in.

 Also of note, the book – as mentioned by Kreef and corroborated by personal use – may be used in at least 10 different ways: